 Understanding your debt to limit ratioLet’s say you have a total credit limit of $1,000 and a total balance of $500.
 To determine your credit utilization rate, you’d divide your total balance –or $500 – by your total credit limit of $1,000.
 Doing so results in a credit utilization rate of 50%.
 When you open up a balance transfer card, your credit utilization rate goes down on that card.
 Here’s how:

 - You have a $500 balance on your current card.
 This card has a $1,000 credit limit.
 Right now, your credit utilization rate is 50%.

-Similar to any type of credit card, a balance transfer credit card can have a negative impact on your credit rating.
-Researching and comparing your balance transfer credit card options beforehand will ensure you’re applying a card that you’re both eligible for and can afford, increasing your likelihood of approval.
+Similar to any type of credit card, a balance transfer credit card can have a negative impact on your credit score.
+Researching and comparing your balance transfer credit card options beforehand will ensure that you’re applying for a card that you’re eligible for, can afford and that meets your needs, increasing your likelihood of approval.

 Keeping a budget in mind, and doing your best to repay your debt before the promotional period ends on your balance transfer card, are other ways you can reduce the impact a balance transfer has on your credit rating.
 Balance transfers can be a great way to consolidate your debt without the cost of interest, but conducting research and managing your finances is crucial if you want to reduce the impact it could have on your credit score.Back to top